 Ethical fashion is set to make a strong style statement on the runway at New Zealand Fashion Week with the Good Sustainable Style Show on September 2.

-Fashion labels WE-AR, Ovna Ovich, Mane Project, Grumpysuns, Outliv, Tonic & Cloth and Papinelle Sleepwear have confirmed their participation for what will be one of the shows definitely not to miss over New Zealand Fashion Week’s ‘NZ Fashion Weekend’ programme.
+Fashion labels WE-AR, Ovna Ovich, Mane Project, Grumpysuns, Outliv, Tonic & Cloth, Papinelle Sleepwear, AURAI Swimwear and ReCreate Clothing have confirmed their participation for what will be one of the shows definitely not to miss over New Zealand Fashion Week’s ‘NZ Fashion Weekend’ programme.

 “We believe the time for this show is now, and we’re excited to bring together this group of partners and New Zealand designers who are leaders in the ethical fashion space,” Good magazine editor Carolyn Enting says.

 Thoughtful design sums up Marina Davis’ approach to fashion and her Ovna Ovich label.
 Her beautiful designs – mostly made from transparently-sourced silk, hemp, certified organic cotton and linen – deftly balance elegance, contemporary, timelessness, masculine and feminine.